 ABOUT OUR SOCIETY

 After five years at the Swangard Stadium, the Eurofest BC Society took a one-year hiatus in 2018.
 New Board members joined the Society after a successful European Christmas Market took place in the Stanley Park Pavilion.
 The 2019 Eurofest BC Society decided to move the Festival to Vancouver and were excited that the Vancouver Alpen Club came on board as a partial sponsor and partner.
 The first festival was held on Sunday, May 26, 2019 with around 2000 visitors and 22 Member Countries involved.
-In 2020, the Festival will again take place on May 31, 2020 at the Vancouver Alpen Club, who are working hard on setting up an outdoor beer garden and on a variety of food stations to tempt the palate.
+In 2022 the festival took place in Maple Ridge within Country fest event, it was Eurofest@CountryFest.

 The festival is an open, accessible indoor and outdoor event that provides non-stop entertainment for adults and children.

-Besides the Annual Festival, the Eurofest BC Society is organizing the first-ever “Eurofest Family Oktoberfest” on Sunday, October 27, 2019 in the beautifully decorated Vancouver Alpen Club, and the 2nd Annual European Christmas Market in the Stanley Park Pavilion downtown Vancouver.
+Besides the Annual Festival, the Eurofest BC Society organized the “Eurofest Family Oktoberfest” at the Vancouver Alpen Club, and an European Christmas Market in the Stanley Park.

 We welcome more Societies to join us as members so that we can continue to Provide an effective venue for Canadian-Europeans to preserve and showcase their music, dance, unique customs, traditions, arts, cuisine and heritage